 Many readers love the idea of Google Glass.

-What’s more I can’t see the nerdy-looking face mounted computer taking off.
-Nor do I see Samsung’s Galaxy Gear watch gaining mainstream acceptance in the immediate future.
+There’s no chance of the nerdy-looking face-mounted computer taking off in its current form.
+Nor will Samsung’s Galaxy Gear watch win mainstream acceptance in the immediate future.

-Yes, that’s exactly the point I was groping for.
-Glass is like the Wright Brother’s first aeroplane, a neat demonstration of possibilities, but not ready for the market.
+Yes, that’s exactly the point.
+Glass is like the Wright Brother’s first aeroplane, a neat demonstration of possibilities, but not ready for the market

 Get one by all means.
 Wear it and lose your friends if you must.
 Just recognise now that it’s a crude prototype.